aflatresUWO/redirected_help/README.md

 The folder article contains the file that creates every figure in the article "Selective advantage of redirected helping in a viscous population," conducted during my thesis.
 The file main.ipynb creates all the results in this project.
 This file computes the inclusive fitness change of redirected helping in a viscous population in an infinite-island/patch model.

 2 .System Requirements
-I use Julia language (Julia 1.7.1) to run the computations and to plot the results and jupyter notebook (anaconda3) to have a clear and understandable file.
-All the Julia libraries needed are written in the first cell of the main.ipynb file and are: Measures, Plots and Latexify.
+I use Julia language (Julia 1.10.3) on Windows 10, 64 bits, to run the computations and to plot the results.
+One library is needed: PlotlyJS.

 3. Instructions to use:
-To run and plot the results, first run every cell "Libraries", "Parameters" and "Functions".
-Depending on the figure you want to plot, run the cells shown after the title fo the figure.
-For large brood failure probability (Figures 3-6), run the cell after the title "## Larger brood failure probability: \$p>0\$" to compute the results and another cell depending on the figure you need.
+To run and plot the results, run the julia file in a terminal: julia main.jl.
+In case you need to add the package PlotlyJS, use "import Pkg" and Pkg.add("PlotlyJS").

 4. Authorship
 Author: Alan Flatrès, PhD candidate, aflatres@uwo.ca, a project supervised by Pr.
 Geoff Wild, gwild@uwo.ca, at the University of Western Ontario.